FNNDSC/pfurl/README.rst

         certificates.

         [--authToken <token>]
         A token to transmit with an http request.
+Note, you if you set an --authToken, then you should NOT also set an --auth.

+        [--auth <user>:<passwd>]
+        A user name and password authentication string.

         [--version]
         Print internal version number and exit.